Penn is offering free Narcan through vending machine on campus

 The University of Pennsylvania this month has joined some other colleges nationally in offering Narcan — which reverses opioid overdoses — through a “wellness express vending machine” on campus.

-The machine also dispenses Fentanyl test strips, menstrual products, emergency contraceptives, COVID rapid tests, sleep kits with masks and lavendar spray, flu remedies and other products — all for free.
-The products are only available to employees and students, who must use their Penn card for access.
+The machine also dispenses fentanyl test strips, menstrual products, emergency contraceptives, COVID-19 rapid tests, sleep kits with masks and lavender spray, flu remedies, and other products — all for free.
+The products are available only to employees and students, who must use their Penn card for access.

 The vending machine, Dubé said, creates “easy access without judgment, without concerns for financial resources.”